DIY Plumbing: Tricks and Tricks to Resolve Frequent Problems at Home

 Can I fix a plumbing problem myself?

-Yes, you are able to fix minor plumbing issues yourself, by learning basic plumbing skills.
+Yes, you are able to fix minor plumbing issues yourself by learning basic plumbing tips for DIY.

-You will need a few essential tools such as an adjustable wrench, a plunger pipe wrench, Teflon tape and the screwdriver.
+There are a few essential tools such as a plunger, adjustable wrench pipe wrench Teflon tape and the screwdriver.

 Is DIY plumbing safe?